awsdocs/aws-client-vpn-administrator-guide/doc_source/security-best-practices.md

 Use monitoring tools to keep track of availability and performance of your Client VPN endpoints\.
 For more information, see [Monitoring Client VPN](monitoring-overview.md)\.

 **Identity and access management**
 Manage access to Client VPN resources and APIs by using IAM policies for your IAM users and IAM roles\.
-For more information, see [Identity and access management for Client VPN](cvpn-authentication.md)\.
+For more information, see [Identity and Access Management for AWS Client VPN](security-iam.md)\.